What?- A unique track and field experience for elementary school and middle school kids!

 When?- Monday and Wednesday nights from 6:00pm-7:00pm.
-Spring youth training will run from January 20th until April 22nd.
-Spring training will conclude with the athletes competing in the Jacksonville Elementary School Track and Field Championships!
+Summer youth training will run from May 25th until July 29th.
+Summer training will include multiple opportunities for the athletes to compete in some summer track and field meets!

 "I feel most strongly that the beginner athlete must be well taught, with teachers and coaches committed to ensuring that the various 'technical models' are stabilized before moving on to competition or advanced training.
 The years 8-11 for girls and 8-13 for boys have been referred to the 'skill-hungry years'.
 Hopefully, teachers and coaches will concentrate on these age groups, and use their ingenuity and inventiveness to the advantage of their young children."